allthecodes/tomcat-builder/README.md

 Code Repo:

-https://github.com/asaikali/tomcat-builder contains a very early version of this API it is not done , commented it just work in progress but there is enough there to ask for feedback and give you a better idea of what I am thinking.
+https://github.com/asaikali/tomcat-builder contains a very early version of this API it is just work in progress but there is enough there to ask for feedback and give you a better idea of what I am thinking.

 What I am looking for are answers to the following questions.